+You can configure how users authenticate with Okta Verify: by approving push notifications, or by matching numbers.
 You can enable Okta Verify at the org level or group level by using multifactor policies.

 - In the Admin Console, go to Security > Multifactor.